ehorvat1/NES-MEP-Reader/ESP32-binaries/README.md

 go tho this Subfolder: [Initial-flash](https://github.com/ehorvat1/NES-MEP-Reader/edit/main/ESP32-binaries/Initial-flash).

 # Update flash Instructions
-## Update ESP32 using OTA update function:
+## Update ESP32 using Wifi update function:
-When firmware is already installed and device is running, you can do a firmware update over the air (OTA) by accessing the device web page and go to status page ("i" icon on header).
+When firmware is already installed and device is running, you can do a over the air (OTA) firmware update using Wifi by accessing the device web page and go to status page ("i" icon on header).
 Browse to a firmware.bin file and upload it to the ESP32 device.

 ## Update ESP32 flashing Command using esptool.py:
 But if you want to use esptool.py to update to a new version, following command can be used to avoid config being overwritten.
 Just one file will be uploaded to the device: firmware.bin .